nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: How find executes:**

 * **Alternative 1 (current choice):** Find tutees based on inputs for prefixes n/ and sb/.
-    * Pros: More sophisticated as it can search for subjects rather than only by name.
+    * Pros: More sophisticated as it can search for subjects rather than only for name.
     * Cons: Less user-friendly for beginners as it requires an extra step of inputting prefixes.
 * **Alternative 2:** Find tutees based on their name.
-    * Pros: More user-friendly as the command format would only be `find [input]`.
+    * Pros: More user-friendly as the command format would only be `find [name]`.
-    * Cons: Users can not search for tutees by subject.
+    * Cons: Users cannot search for tutees by subject.

 ### Edit feature
 The `editCommand` extends the `Command` class.
 It allows the user to edit fields of the tutee by specifying the index